WHO I AM

 Associates

-There are many teachers inspired by Fitzmaurice Voicework (which is the basis for the voice work I teach).
+There are many teachers inspired by Fitzmaurice Voicework (which is the foundation for much of the voice work I teach).
 For more information on certified Fitzmaurice teachers, visit www.fitzmauriceinstitute.org